-Please be aware that the countryside is experiencing high numbers of visitors and make sure you keep up to date with the latest Government coronavirus guidance on visiting green spaces.
+Please make sure you keep up to date with the latest Government coronavirus guidance on visiting green spaces.

 Key guidance points for accessing the Surrey Hills;